geotrev/undernet/monolith.wiki/Configuration.md

 ### 3. Typography

 Typography can be tough to get right on the web.
 Here, you’ll have the flexibility to customize the key properties (margin, font-size, etc) on a per-breakpoint scale, as well as give unique stylings to each heading (h1-h6).
-In addition, you can customize a few other text tags like `mark, `code`, and `p`.
+In addition, you can customize a few other text tags like `mark`, `code`, and `p`.

 ```sass
 $type-header-sizes: (